 Extreme weather has caused more than 400 days worth of delays in Network Rail’s North West and Central Region since 2015.

-Railway traffic is susceptible to weather in many regards.
+Railway traffic is susceptible to weather in many regards, be it storms, heavy rain, or ongoing heat.
 Smart and easy-to-integrate monitoring systems can support railroad network operators in their important work.
 Reach out to our experts and find out which solution would fit your purpose best.